 The dynamite entertainment lineup includes non-stop live music on four stages throughout downtown by some of the Bay Area’s biggest name bands.
 Performing on the IDES Main Stage are The Terrie Odabi Ensemble, Featprints, Victoria George and the High Lonesome, SambaDa, Haulin Oats, Robby James and the Streets of Bakersfield, and Jim Stevens & Friends.
 The Ritz-Carlton South Stage at the Gazebo will feature Los Improvidors, Radiograph, Scott Cooper & The Barrelmakers, and Coast Tribe.
 Street musicians include Emerson & The GroWiser Band, John Clarke, Bob Culbertson, EllaHarp, and Stephen Dreyfuss.
 The Half Moon Bay Brewing Company Made on the Coast Stage features Drop D, Midnight Watch, and the Half Moon Bay High School Band.
 The Safeway Family Stage features the amazing, three-wheeling comic explosion known as Bob at Large, award-winning children’s performer Andy Z, Eva Cassel, sensational bluegrass band West Coast Ramblers, and tons of kid-friendly fun and games.

-Enjoy tasty varietals from Half Moon Bay Winery including Coastal Fog Sauvignon Blanc and this year’s limited edition festival-label Cool Coastal Red Blend of Merlot, Syrah and Cabernet, La Nebbia Sparkling Wine, mimosas, and assorted world-class, seasonal craft brews like Pumpkin Harvest Ale, refreshing Kolsch pale ale and deelish hop-happy Full Swing IPA from Half Moon Bay Brewing Company plus Kona Brewing Company’s crisp, easy-going, pale-gold Longboard Lager, hoppy, easy-drinking Hanalei Island IPA, and tropically refreshing Big Wave Golden Ale, plus low-carb, easy drinking Michelob Ultra.
-For a refreshing alternative, festivalgoers can enjoy delightful, low-carb, gluten-free White Claw Hard Seltzer.
-On the spirits side, enjoy deelish artisanal cocktails – pumpkin-flavored Jack-o-tinis and traditional Bloody Mary’s from Half Moon Bay Distillery.
+Enjoy tasty varietals from Half Moon Bay Winery including this year’s limited edition festival-label Red Blend of Syrah, Cabernet, Merlot and Petite Sirah from Monterey and Coastal Fog White, a Sauvignon Blanc, plus La Nebbia Sparkling Wine and mimosas.
+Also on tap are assorted world-class, seasonal craft brews like Pumpkin Harvest Ale; refreshing Kolsch pale ale and deelish hop-happy Full Swing IPA from Half Moon Bay Brewing Company; Kona Brewing Company’s crisp, easy-going, pale-gold Longboard Lager, hoppy, easy-drinking Hanalei Island IPA, and tropically refreshing Big Wave Golden Ale; plus Golden Road Mango Cart, a light, refreshing Wheat Ale bursting with mango flavor; and low-carb, easy drinking Michelob Ultra.
+For another refreshing alternative, festivalgoers can enjoy delightful Mike’s Hard Lemonade made from scratch using real fruit juice and hand selected lemons.
+On the spirits side, enjoy deelish artisanal cocktails—pumpkin-flavored Jack-o-tinis and traditional Bloody Mary’s from Half Moon Bay Distillery.
 Cool off, replenish and hydrate with a bottle of PathWater, 100% responsibly and locally sourced water in an aluminum reusable bottle.
 Water provider Oollee will have a re-filling station for festivalgoers to replenish their reusable bottles with clean, fresh water.
 Sip your favorite beverage in a beautiful, collector-item wine glass or beer mug adorned with the stylish festival logo.